Urbano music: Reggaeton

+It is important to note that reggaetón goes beyond the commonly highlighted topics of sex, dancing, and love.
+The genre addresses a range of themes, including everyday life, social and political concerns, poverty, local conditions, friendship, athletics, and inter-Caribbean loyalties.
+Reggaeton lyrics embody the "violent poverty aesthetic", underscoring the experience of urban poverty in Puerto Rico.
+Crime and violence, prevalent in the urban environment, find expression in reggaetón as artists intimately relate their experiences with marginality, violence, and criminalization.
+Moreover, there is a clear masculine aesthetic within reggaetón, emphasizing the genre's portrayal of an ultramasculine urban space.
+Reggaetoneros construct and assert their masculinity through shout-outs, lyrical content, and the conceptualization of spaces, presenting the street as a tough, masculine environment that defines their strength and worthiness.
+Another prevalent theme in reggaetón is Black aesthetic, indicating that many artists envision themselves as black or dark individuals, linking their disadvantaged societal position to the intersection of race and class.
+This sheds light on how reggaetoneros articulate racial dynamics within the context of urban poverty.

+The specific "riddim" that characterizes reggaeton is referred to as "Dem Bow".
+The name is taken from the dancehall song by Shabba Ranks, from his 1990 album Just Reality, that first popularized the beat in the early 1990s.

 In 2004, reggaeton became popular in the United States and Europe.
-Tego Calderón was receiving airplay in the U.S., and the music was popular among youth.
+Tego Calderón received airplay in the U.S., and the music was popular among youth.
 Daddy Yankee's El Cangri.com became popular that year in the country, as did Héctor & Tito.
 Luny Tunes and Noriega's Mas Flow, Yaga & Mackie's Sonando Diferente, Tego Calderón's El Abayarde, Ivy Queen's Diva, Zion & Lennox's Motivando a la Yal and the Desafío compilation were also well received.
 Rapper N.O.R.E. released a hit single, "Oye Mi Canto".
 Daddy Yankee released Barrio Fino and a hit single, "Gasolina".
 Tego Calderón recorded the singles "Pa' Que Retozen" and "Guasa Guasa".
 Don Omar was popular, particularly in Europe, with "Pobre Diabla" and "Dale Don Dale".
 Other popular reggaeton artists include Tony Dize, Angel & Khriz, Nina Sky, Dyland & Lenny, RKM & Ken-Y, Julio Voltio, Calle 13, Héctor el Father, Wisin & Yandel and Tito El Bambino.
-In late 2004 and early 2005 Shakira recorded "La Tortura" and "La Tortura – Shaketon Remix" for her album, Fijación Oral Vol. 1 (Oral Fixation Vol. 1), popularizing reggaeton in North America, Europe and Asia.
-Musicians began to incorporate bachata into reggaeton, with Ivy Queen releasing singles ("Te He Querido, Te He Llorado" and "La Mala") featuring bachata's signature guitar sound, slower, romantic rhythms and emotive singing style.
+In late 2004 and early 2005, Shakira recorded "La Tortura" and "La Tortura – Shaketon Remix" for her album, Fijación Oral Vol. 1 (Oral Fixation Vol. 1), popularizing reggaeton in North America, Europe and Asia.
+Musicians began to incorporate bachata into reggaeton, with Ivy Queen releasing singles ("Te He Querido, Te He Llorado" and "La Mala") featuring bachata's signature guitar sound, slower, romantic rhythms, and emotive singing style.
 Daddy Yankee's "Lo Que Paso, Paso" and Don Omar's "Dile" are also bachata-influenced.
 In 2005 producers began to remix existing reggaeton music with bachata, marketing it as bachaton: "bachata, Puerto Rican style".